 Here are the Radcliffe Athletic Club Officials.
 If you need to get in touch, please contact the relevant person using the details provided below.

-Treasurer, Leader in Running FitnessPeter is an England Athletic qualified Leader in Running fitness, he joined Radcliffe AC in January 2015 to improve his competitiveness in races and benefit from some proper coaching.
+Treasurer / Leader in Running FitnessPeter is an England Athletic qualified Leader in Running fitness.
+He joined Radcliffe AC in January 2015 to improve his competitiveness in races and benefit from some proper coaching.
 Since then he has run many of the races in the club calendar, including road, trail, fell and cross country as well as being a regular at Heaton Parkrun.
-A keen road runner, Peter will once again be joining a number of other club members running the Greater Manchester Marathon in a bid to break the 3 Hour 30 Min mark he narrowly missed out on last year.
-Now in his second year as a committee member and first as club treasurer he hopes to get a greater involvement in the running of the club.
+A keen road runner, Peter has run the Greater Manchester Marathon several times.

-I joined the club in 1992 having previously been a member of Chorley AC.
-I have taken part in many of the club's championship events down the years, and I've achieved many of my personal running goals but I'd like to think that even at my advanced age I still have some new targets to achieve.
-In 2009 I took a coaching course and am qualified as a level one coach.
-My personal preference is to work with beginners and those new to running who would like to improve their fitness and want to get the most out of their membership of our great little club.
+Iain joined the club in 1992 having previously been a member of Chorley AC.
+He has taken part in many of the club's championship events down the years, and has achieved many of his personal running goals would.
+He says that even at his "advanced age" he still has some new targets to achieve.
+In 2009, Iain qualified as a level one coach.
+His likes working with beginners and those new to running who want to improve their fitness and get the most out of their membership of our great club.